yaoweibin/mod_tcache/README.md

 Context: `http, server, location`

-Defines conditions under which the response will not be taken from a cache.
+Define conditions under which the response will not be taken from a cache.
 If at least one value of the string parameters is not empty and is not equal to “0” then the response will not be taken from the cache:

     tcache_bypass $cookie_nocache $arg_nocache$arg_comment;
     tcache_bypass $http_pragma    $http_authorization;